 When connected to a camera as a transceiver, the WR-1 must be connected to the DSLR using either an MC-37 or MC-38 cable.

-Comes with a soft case, MC-37 Connecting Cord (for ten-pin remote terminals) and MC-38 Connecting Cord (for accessory terminals).
+The WR-1 comes with a printed manual, drawstring bag, MC-37 Connecting Cord (for ten-pin remote terminals) and MC-38 Connecting Cord (for accessory terminals).

 LCD, Video and Photo Gallery images are for illustrative purposes only.